When we talk about mini huskies, we’re referring to miniature Siberian huskies.

 - AKKs are often more cautious than mini huskies in temperament, although they are friendly and affectionate around people they know well.

-- They are also better guard dogs than mini huskies as they are cautious and alert.
+- They are also better guard dogs than mini huskies as they are cautious and alert (like the Rottsky hybrid!)

 - AKKs require lots of socializing in order to be calmer around strangers, small children and other dogs.